2025-2026 Legislative Advocacy

 MHLAC’s legislative priorities and current bills we’re supporting:

 Requires Courts to determine if a parent’s disability causes actual harm to a child based on evidence, and not assumptions, before making a negative custody or parenting time decision.
-Judges would be required to produce written findings as to the connection between a parent’s disability and actual harm to a child.
-Judges would also need to determine what accommodations might alleviate that harm.
+Judges would be required to produce written findings as to the connection between a parent’s disability and actual harm to a child, and would also need to determine what supports, services or adaptive equipment or aides might alleviate that harm.

 Take Action!